the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 // true
 ~~~~~~~

 Essentially this conversion always results in true when the string or number values are defined.
-If they are not defined, null, or have some other for JavaScript interpreted falsy value (e.g. number `0` or empty string `''`), the conversion will result in false:
+If they are not defined (`undefied`), `null`, or have some other for JavaScript interpreted falsy value (e.g. number of `0` or empty string `''`), the conversion will result in false:

 {title="index.js",lang="javascript"}
 ~~~~~~~